rodw/rodw.github.com/article/how-to-develop-a-sourcing-strategy.md

 <hr><b>If you found this write-up valuable, noticed glaring typos or other errors, have any comments, suggestions or feedback, or just want to say "Hi", you can find my contact information at the footer of every page on <a href="http://heyrod.com/">www.heyrod.com</a>.

-If you'd like to inquire about hiring me for short-term or long-term support, please feel free to contact me at your convenience.
+If you'd like to inquire about hiring me for short-term or long-term support, please feel free to contact me.
 You can <a href="http://heyrod.com/img/Waldhoff-Rodney-resume-2014-02.pdf">review my resume/CV</a> for more information about my professional experience.</b><hr>